iDogeTeam/DogePanelwith5.4/docs/Relationship.md

 # User

 - A user has many Services
-- A user belong to a Group
 - A user has many UserChangeLogs
-- A user has many Itemsi
+- A user has many Items
 - A user belongs to a UserGroup

 # Service